kolypto/py-good/README.rst

 .. code:: python

    from good import Schema, Required

    Schema({
        'name': str,  # required key
        Optional('age'): int,  # optional key
    }, default_keys=Required)

 This way, keys marked with ``Required()`` will report errors if no value if provided.

-Typically, a marker "decorates" a mapping key, but some of them can be "standalone":
+Typically, a marker “decorates” a mapping key, but some of them can be “standalone”:

 .. code:: python

    from good import Schema, Extra
    Schema({
        'name': str,
        Extra: int  # allow any keys, provided their values are integer })

-Each marker can have it's own unique behavior since nothing is hardcoded into the core ```Schema`` <#schema>`__.
+Each marker can have it’s own unique behavior since nothing is hardcoded into the core ```Schema`` <#schema>`__.
 Keep on reading to learn how markers perform.